dflook/terraform-github-actions/terraform-check/README.md

 * `backend_config_file`

-  Comma separated list of terraform backend config files.
+  Comma separated list of terraform backend config files to use.
+  Paths should be relative to the repository root.

   - Type: string
   - Optional